Felipe Augusto (footballer, born 1992)

-Felipe Augusto Ferreira Batista (born 6 March 1992 in Governador Valadares) is a Brazilian professional footballer who plays for CSA.
+Felipe Augusto Ferreira Batista (born 6 March 1992) is a Brazilian professional footballer who plays for Figueirense.

 Career

 On 1 December 2015, Felipe Augusto was loaned to Primeira Liga club G.D.
 Estoril Praia.
 He made his debut on 10 January 2016 in a home win against C.F.
 Os Belenenses, and scored his first goal for the Canarinhos when he came off the bench against Vitória S.C. to score the equalizer.